niranjan910/AI_CareerScope_Analysis/README.md

 ## How to Use
 1. Clone this repository.
-2. Open `analysis.ipynb` in Jupyter Notebook.
+2. Open `AI_CareerScopeipynb` in Jupyter Notebook.

 ## Key Findings
 - Remote jobs pay **20% more** on average.